 - Triple-wide mobile homes have three titles, and so on…

 - How can I remove my spouse’s name from our mobile home title after a divorce?

 Divorce is quite common in today’s world.
 After a divorce, removing your spouse’s name from your mobile home title can be met with Significant challenges, especially if the spouse refuses to sign off the title.

 A lawyer may be required in such cases to draw a formal separation agreement as part of the divorce settlement.
 The agreement states how you will divide assets between the two of you, including who will assume the ownership of the family home and draw each spouse’s requirements in writing.

 This ensures that other issues, like existing mortgage and property transfer stamp duty, are handled.

 It’s essential to start the name removal process when you suspect divorce is inevitable.
 Remember, you cannot remove someone’s name from the title without their consent unless they are dead (in this case, you need to prove their death by presenting a death certificate).

-You can sit down and agree about the property and get your spouse signing off the title before it is too late.
-It’s also vital that you handle your discussion with your spouse stating all the requirements to ensure they are available or can present the needed evidence whenever required.
+You can sit down and agree about the property and get your spouse to sign off the title before it is too late.
+It’s also vital that you handle your discussion with your spouse by stating all the requirements to ensure they are available or can present the needed evidence whenever required.